TheLastProject/Website/_posts/2021-12-24-google_play_hell.md

 On January 16th, 2022, Google rejected an app update because of a lack of login info.
 Despite the fact that Catima is completely offline and Catima accounts literally do not exist.

 ![Email stating Google rejected my app due to a lack of login info](/assets/images/blog/2021-12-24-google_play_hell/2022-16-01.jpg)

+On January 18th, the resubmission was approved 10 minutes after I received another email (which couldn't have been automatic as it was 2 days later) telling me the following: "We’re reaching out in response to your recent appeal regarding Play Console Requirements policy.
+If your app was missing valid log-in credentials and you are now ready to provide them, you can resolve this issue on your own without waiting to hear back from a policy support agent.".
+Not very sensical, but for now, Catima is approved again.